-Seventy five (75) day old broiler chicks were purchased and randomly divided into three identical groups (C, T0, T1) each comprising 25 chicks and reared up to 42 days.
-All the three groups were housed under identical managemental and environmental conditions.
-Standard poultry feed free from aflatoxin and ochratoxin (basal ration) was purchased for all the three groups.
-The required quantity of ration for feeding to Control group-C (Healthy negative control) was kept separately.
-The remaining feed was incorporated with 100 ppb of aflatoxin B1 and 100 ppb of ochratoxin A for feeding the birds belonging to groups To and To from 0-42 days.
+Seventy two (72) day old broiler chicks were purchased and randomly divided into three identical groups (C, T_0 , T_1) each comprising 24 chicks and each group was further comprising of 3 replicates of 8 chicks each.
+All the three groups were housed under identical managemental and environmental conditions in deep litter system from 0-6 weeks.
+Standard poultry feed free from aflatoxin and ochratoxin (basal ration) was offered all the three groups.
+The required quantity of ration for feeding to Control group-C (negative control) was kept separately.
+The remaining feed was incorporated with 100 ppb of aflatoxin B1 and 100 ppb of ochratoxin A for feeding the birds belonging to groups To and T1 from 0-42 days.
 Chicks of group To was offered afla and ochratoxin contaminated feed without any mycotoxin binder product from 0-42 day.
-Treatment groups T1 was given mycotoxin binder product Toxiroak Gold@1 kg/tonne of feed from 0-42 days alongwith the afla and ochratoxicated feed from 0-42 days.
-All the birds were vaccinated as per routine farm practices.
+Treatment groups T1 was given mycotoxin binder product Vilocym Z @1 kg/tonne of feed from 0-42 days along with the afla and ochratoxicated feed from 0-42 days.
+Vilocym Z comprises of major herbs namely Phyllanthus emblica, Azadirachta indica, Citrullus colocynthis, Curcuma longa and many more herbs indicated for binding, inactivation bio neutralization of multiple mycotoxins, and maintenance and improvement in liver and kidney functions and for improved immune health and reduced oxidative stress in birds.

 Production of aflatoxin B1: A known aflatoxin B1producing strain of Aspergillus parasiticus (NRRL 3240) maintained on Sabouraud's dextrose agar 2% (w/v) and aflatoxin B1 standard of 1 μg/mL, available at the Department of Microbiology, Nagpur Veterinary College, Nagpur, was used for production of aflatoxin and quantification of aflatoxin B1, respectively.
-The fungal spores were washed from the surface of agar slant with sterile Sabouraud's Dextrose Broth (SDB) containing an equal amount of 0.1% Tween 80.
+The fungal spores were washed from the surface of agar slant with sterile Sabouraud's Dextrose broth (SDB) containing an equal amount of 0.1% Tween 80.
 The spore suspension was filtered through sterile muslin cloth and adjusted with SDB to a concentration of 1 x 109 spores/ml and was used as inoculum immediately.
-Two hundred and fifty a crushed sova DOC was sterilized in a 1 L conical flask and after cooling 25 mL of SDB was added to moisten the rice.
+Two hundred and fifty g crushed soya DOC was sterilized in a 1 L conical flask and after cooling 25 mL of SDB was added to moisten the rice.
 One mL of the above mentioned inoculum was then added.
 It was then thoroughly mixed to ensure uniform distribution of spores and incubated at 28±1°C for 15 days.
 The flasks were shaken twice a day to break up clumps.
 After incubation, flasks were autoclaved at 10 Lbs for 5 m.
 The aflatoxin B1 was semiquantified according to Tapia (1985) using thin layer chromatography.